lermana/nyc_dob_analysis/report.md

 *1: An Increase in Construction Activity?*

 Regarding recent construction activity as compared to historical trends, NYC saw a tremendous run-up in applications and permits in the post-recession years, with 2016 and 2017 exceeding[<sup>\*</sup>](#figure-1-data) any of their respective prior yearly totals.
 As is described [below](#data-overview) in _Application Filings_, we could not really study permit applications beyond 2016.
 But, we were able, to some extent, to study permit issuances, for which 2018 was a peak.
-"Construction equipment" was, by far and away, the most-issued permit type[<sup>\*</sup>](#figure-4) over the time-frame we studied.
+"Construction equipment" was, far and away, the most-issued permit type[<sup>\*</sup>](#figure-4) over the time-frame we studied.

-We reiterate that we are painting in broad strokes - construction activity almost-assuredly varies throughout different boroughs and neighborhoods, both in terms of the raw number of construction projects, as well as in the magnitude or size of such projects.
+We reiterate that we are painting in broad strokes - construction activity almost-assuredly varies throughout different boroughs and neighborhoods, both in terms of the raw number of construction projects, as well as in the magnitude of such projects.
 That said, it would be correct to say that New York City, on the aggregate, has seen unprecedented levels of permit issuance in the last few years.
 With that in mind, we have likely (in one way or another) been feeling the effects of of such issuance activity in recent years.

 *2: An Increase in the Harmfulness of Construction Activity?*